 Back to where I started, every business wants to perform well, whether that is for-profit or otherwise.
 But performing well doesn’t have to come at the expense of your mental health.
 Achieving a balance is absolutely key.
 After all, who actually thinks family should come second?
 I haven’t heard that used much as a phrase.

-At Halpin, we try to encourage people to take their wellness seriously, and have made taking some time out part of our away days.
+At Halpin, we try to encourage people to take their wellness seriously, and have made taking time out part of our away days.
 That might sound odd, but someone who has taken a bit of time for themselves then has more to contribute to others.
 We aren’t perfect, but we are consciously trying to do things differently.

 So make space in your life to do the things you need to do in order to feel mentally well.
 Take some time, and get things in balance.
 If you are the one setting targets, make them so that they can actually be achieved, and with input from those who are subject to them.
 And please do reach out to those around you when you are suffering, and when you see others heading for a fall.